-Collaborators MIBD members: (1) Sobia Sabir Ali, Assistant Professor, Department of Diabetes and Endocrinology, Lady Reading Hospital, Peshawar, Pakistan; (2) Khalid Usman, MRCP (UK), Associate Professor, Endocrinology, Post Graduate Medical Institute, Hayatabad Medical Complex, Peshawar, Pakistan; (3) Salma Tanveer, FCPS, Professor of Medicine, In-charge Diabetes and Endocrinology, Nishter Medical University, Multan, Pakistan; (4) Qazi Masroor, Professor of Medicine, Head of Department, Quaid-e-Azam Medical College, Bahawalpur, Pakistan; (5) Jamal Zafar, Professor of Medicine, Pakistan Institute of Medical Sciences, Islamabad, Pakistan; (6) Khursheed Ahmed, Consultant Physician, Zahid Medical Centre, Baluchistan, Pakistan; (7) Bilal Tahir, DDE, Research Coordinator and Diabetes Educator, Research Department, Baqai Institute of Diabetology and Endocrinology, Baqai Medical University, Karachi, Pakistan; (8) Asher Fawwad, PhD, Chairman and Professor of Biochemistry, Department of Biochemistry, Research Director, Baqai Institute of Diabetology and Endocrinology, Baqai Medical University, Karachi, Pakistan; (9) Riaz A Malik, National Diabetes and Endocrine Centre, Hamad General Hospital, Hamad Medical, Doha, Qatar; Weill Cornell Medicine, Qatar; Qatar Foundation, Education City, Doha, Qatar.
+Collaborators MIBD members: (1) Sobia Sabir Ali, Assistant Professor, Department of Diabetes and Endocrinology, Lady Reading Hospital, Peshawar, Pakistan; (2) Khalid Usman, MRCP (UK), Associate Professor, Endocrinology, Post Graduate Medical Institute, Hayatabad Medical Complex, Peshawar, Pakistan; (3) Salma Tanveer, FCPS, Professor of Medicine, In-charge Diabetes and Endocrinology, Nishter Medical University, Multan, Pakistan; (4) Qazi Masroor, Professor of Medicine, Head of Department, Quaid-e-Azam Medical College, Bahawalpur, Pakistan; (5) Jamal Zafar, Professor of Medicine, Pakistan Institute of Medical Sciences, Islamabad, Pakistan; (6) Khursheed Ahmed, Consultant Physician, Zahid Medical Centre, Baluchistan, Pakistan; (7) Bilal Tahir, DDE, Research Coordinator and Diabetes Educator, Research Department, Baqai Institute of Diabetology and Endocrinology, Baqai Medical University, Karachi, Pakistan; (8) Asher Fawwad, PhD, Chairman and Professor of Biochemistry, Department of Biochemistry, Research Director, Baqai Institute of Diabetology and Endocrinology, Baqai Medical University, Karachi, Pakistan; (9) Rayaz A Malik, Professor of Medicine, Weill Cornell Medicine-Qatar, Qatar Foundation, Education City, Doha, Qatar.

 Contributors ZM: concept, design, interpretation of data; wrote, edited and approved the final manuscript.
 NW: literature search, interpretation of data, wrote the manuscript.
 MIBD members: responsible for the supervision of the survey, concept, design, involved in the quality control and data management in their respective areas.
 All members approved the final submitted version.